n6ai/minze/docs/guide/components/templating.md

 ## Rendering

-Some advanced techniques that can be used in `html` and `css` templates.
+Some advanced techniques can be used in `html` and `css` templates.

 ### Conditional Rendering

-If you want to render a part of a component based on a specific condition you can use the `ternary` operator, or define the logic in a separate method.
+If you want to render a part of the template based on a specific condition, you can use the `ternary` operator, or define the logic in a separate method.

 **Example**